The admission requirements for the master’s programme in Biomedical Sciences depend on your prior qualifications.

-- Candidates with a relevant bachelor's degree from a Dutch university are directly admissible
+- you have a relevant bachelor's degree from a Dutch university,

-- Candidates with a relevant bachelor's degree from an EEA university may be asked to pass a GRE-test in case of doubt
+- you have a relevant bachelor's degree from an EEA university (note: in case of doubt, you may be asked to pass a GRE-test*),

-- Candidates with a relevant bachelor's degree from a non-EEA university always need to pass a GRE-test (see below).
+- you have a relevant bachelor's degree from a non-EEA university (note: in this case, you always need to pass a GRE-test),

-- Candidates with a relevant university master's degree are directly admissible
+- you have a relevant university master's degree.

 Biology, Biochemistry, Biomedical Sciences, Biomedical Technology, Health Sciences (Biology and Health), Life Sciences, (Veterinary) Medicine, University College (depending on courses followed, > 50% biology)